-Pragmatic disorders refer to students' failure to use language to communicate effectively with others due to various reasons.
+Pragmatic Disorders refer to students' failure to use language to communicate effectively with others due to various reasons.
 Such students can usually master the content or concepts they want to express.
 They can also use basic vocabulary or sentence patterns in expression.
-Yet occasionally, they fail to maintain appropriate eye contacts or use proper body languages, manage different speech tones, understand underlying meanings of speech, or maintain appropriate social conversations, etc. Students may have ASD or different levels of social difficulties.
+Yet occasionally, they fail to, understand underlying meanings of speech, or maintain appropriate social conversations, manage different speech tones, maintain appropriate eye contacts, or use proper body languages, etc. Students may have different levels of social difficulties or Autism Spectrum Disorder.